pauldmnn/Be-healthy-project/README.md

     - Hover button changes color when mouse hovers
     - Input field only accepts numbers
     - Result is added correctly underneath the button
-    - Alert window opens and correct message is displied.
+    - Alert window opens and correct message is displayed.

 #### Devices used during testing:

 - HP laptop
-- Iphone 14 Pro Max
+- iPhone 14 Pro Max
-- Iphone 13 Pro
+- iPhone 13 Pro

 ### Chrome Dev Tools

-Chrome dev tools was used throughout the development of the project to test responsiveness.
+Chrome dev tools were used throughout the development of the project to test responsiveness.
 Responsiveness was tested using Dev Tools to emulate the following devices :

-- Iphone SE
+- iPhone SE
-- Iphone XR
+- iPhone XR
-- Iphone 12 Pro
+- iPhone 12 Pro
-- Iphone 14 Pro Max
+- iPhone 14 Pro Max
 - Pixel 7
 - Samsung Galaxy S8+
 - Samsung Galaxy S20 Ultra